psycxeno/XenophonPsychisFilis/CSV Analyzer/README.md

 - **Column**: Enter column name or index (0-based)
 - **Length threshold**: Enter maximum allowed character length
 - **Options**:
-  - Check "File has header" if your file has column headers
+  - Check "File has header" if your file has column headers (unchecked by default)
-  - Check "Ignore first row" to skip the first data row
+  - Check "Ignore first row" to skip the first data row (checked by default)
 - Click "Check" to analyze
 - Results show rows with values exceeding the threshold
 - Export results to CSV